02 Jul How to complain about an Employer in Nigeria

 The Federal Ministry of Labour and Employment is the Government department charged with the protection of the rights of workers in the workplace, and once there are unfair labour practices, they welcome reports and complain.
 You can complain/report by following the process laid out here: REPORT ABUSE

 Are you being owed salary by a current or past employer?
-Then we can assist through our UNPAID SALARY RECOVERY SERVICE.
-Please complete the form below and a member of our team will be in touch.
+Then we might be able to assist through our UNPAID SALARY RECOVERY SERVICE.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 Also, PLEASE SUBSCRIBE TO OUR NEWSLETTER HERE TO BE UPDATED IN CASE THERE ARE ANY CHANGES IN THE ARTICLE YOU HAVE JUST READ DUE TO A CHANGE IN LAW.